 Literally, anything ?!
 I love to cook this rice once or twice a week; it is fluffy and delicious.
 Serve as side rice with many middle eastern dishes such as stew or sauce-based main dishes, etc.

 Store the leftover in an airtight container in the fridge for 3-4 days.
-Before reheating in the microwave or a saucepan, add one tablespoon of water; it will add some steam making the rice fresh and not dry.
+Before reheating in the microwave or a saucepan, add one tablespoon of water; it will add some steam making the rice fresh again and not dry.